awilso30/Star-Wars-Weather/README.md

 User has the ability to switch between F and C and input any city they like.
 The corresponding weather will be represented by the respective Star Wars planet.

 To Do:
-Address responsiveness for smaller screens.
+Address responsiveness for smaller screens.<br>
-Add input validation to "change location" button.
+Add input validation to "change location" button.<br>
-Refactor JS code for more DRY.
+Refactor JS code for more DRY.<br>
-Add "conditions" read out, which displays current weather conditions.
+Add "conditions" read out, which displays current weather conditions.<br>
 Add more planets and backgrounds based on additional temperatures and conditions.